anilmainali/Java/README.md

 Java is a programming language or Runtime Environment or both.
 It can be a  Programming language or Runtime Environment or both.
 Java was developed by Sun Microsystems in 1995.
 Later acquired by Oracle.

 ## Why Java?
+In order to have power over your computer, you need to learn Java.
+By learning Java you can talk to the computer and you can instruct the computer to do what you want it to do.

+Other benefits of learning Java is:

+- Java is popular
+- Java is simple
+- java is safe
+- java is very useful for the kinds of everyday tasks.
+- Java is a platform Independent.

 ## Is Java Free to Download?
 ## JRE vs JDK
 ## What you need to install in order get started with Java?